Endava/cats/docs/fuzzers/special-fuzzers/functional-fuzzer.md

     httpMethod: GET
 ```

+Place a global variable after any variables it references.
+Placeholders can be
+embedded in a larger value, so the example above resolves `tenant` to
+`tenant-demo`.

 Values captured from a response can be reused through `output` as before.
 Path
 variables can also be captured explicitly with `$path`, while request values
 can be referenced with `$request` in output and verification expressions.

+Placeholders can be embedded in functional request-body values and `verify`
+values.
+For example, `Bearer ${accessToken}` combines literal text with a value
+captured by an earlier test.

 The `scenario` keyword is preferred for the displayed test scenario; `description`
 remains supported for compatibility.